canonical/checkbox/checkbox-ng/docs/author/intro.rst

    specified condition is not met, the test does not run.
  * The ``command`` field specifies the command that's used to run the test.
-   This can be a standard Linux command (or even a set of commands) or a CheckBox test script.
+   This can be a standard Linux command (or even a set of commands) or a Checkbox test script.
 In this example's ``local`` test definition, the first ``command`` line generates a list of network devices that is fed to an embedded test, which is defined beginning with the second ``plugin`` line immediately following the first ``command`` line.